MicrosoftDocs/win32-pr.pt-br/desktop-src/WMP/player-player-mediacollectionchange.md

 ## <a name="parameters"></a>Parâmetros

-Esse evento não tem parâmetros.
+Este evento não tem parâmetros.

 ## <a name="return-value"></a>Valor retornado